Columbia and Port Deposit Railroad: Successor lines: Late 20th century to present

 The PW&B was merged into the Philadelphia, Baltimore and Washington Railroad (PB&W) in 1902, and the C&PD was merged into the PB&W in 1916.
 The PRR, which controlled all of these companies, labeled the line as the Port Road Branch and electrified the branch in 1938.
 (The Port Road branch designation continues on the line north of Columbia, to Marysville, along the Enola Branch.)

-The PRR merged into Penn Central in 1968, and after the Penn Central bankruptcy in 1970, ownership of the line went to Conrail.
+The PRR merged into Penn Central in 1968, and after the Penn Central bankruptcy in 1970, ownership of the line went to Conrail in 1976.
+Scheduled passenger service over the Port Road ended on October 29, 1978, when Amtrak re-routed the National Limited's Washington section via Philadelphia.
 Conrail removed electrification equipment on the branch in 1981.
 There are many remnants of the electrification along much of the line; including catenary poles and return wires.
 As part of the Conrail break-up in 1999, the Port Road Branch was sold to Norfolk Southern.

-Scheduled passenger service over the Port Road ended on October 29, 1978, when Amtrak re-routed the National Limited's Washington section via Philadelphia.